JuliaActuary/JuliaActuary.org/blog/hacktoberfest2022.md

 By contributing to open source, you can get a t-shirt (or a tree planted!) upon submitting four contributions to open source projects.
 See the [Hacktoberfest site](https://hacktoberfest.com/) for more details.

-## JuliaActuary participiation
+## JuliaActuary participation

 JuliaActuary has a number of "issues" with the `hacktoberfest` tag on Github across all the repositories which identify "easier" or introductory contribution ideas.
-See this [project board](https://github.com/orgs/JuliaActuary/projects/3) for items with the hacktoberfest tag or browse indivual packages' issues page.
+See this [project board](https://github.com/orgs/JuliaActuary/projects/3) for items with the hacktoberfest tag or browse individual packages' issues page.

-If you particpate and submit at least two of your contributions to JuliaActuary, we will mail you a JuliaActuary sticker as thanks!
+If you participate and submit at least two of your contributions to JuliaActuary, we will mail you a JuliaActuary sticker as thanks!

 ![JuliaActuaryStickers](/blog/assets/stickers.jpg)